gerner/fhat/README.markdown

 * uniq
 * sqlite

+### Quick Report

+The script fhat.sh will (after building and with some small tweaks to binary paths) quickly (at roughly 4MB/sec) generate a usable report in instances.data.full.

+Specifically there are rows of data sorted by retained heap size.
+The columns are id, retained heap, retained count, object size, dominator, class id, class name.

+This will quickly identify the objects which are retaining large amounts of memory.
+That is, these are the objects who, if garbage collected, would make a very large amount of memory in the heap collectable.

 ### Getting Data into Sqlite

 First, I highly recommend you run sqlite in nosync mode.
 This will improve the time it import data and do any inserts you might do (see transitive closure below).